 Minnesota E. coli O121:H19 Outbreak

-Five people in Minnesota are part of a multistate E. coli O121:H19 outbreak that includes one fatality.
+Five people in Minnesota are part of the multistate E. coli O121:H19 outbreak.
 They first became ill on dates between September 21 and October 6, days after eating organic carrots.
-One of the Minnesota patients, who range in from 15 to 44 years old, has been hospitalized.
+One of the Minnesota patients, who range in age from 15 to 44 years old, has been hospitalized.

 Related